Barcelona El Prat Airport (BCN)

 Barcelona Airport has 3 runways, two parallels to the coastline, and one crossover.
 The parallel runways are the busiest ones, while the third runway is mainly used during the night or under severe weather conditions.

-How far is Barcelona Airport from the city centre?
+How far is Barcelona Airport from the city center?

-Josep Tarradellas Barcelona-El Prat Airport is approximately 15 km away from the city center.
+Josep Tarradellas Barcelona-El Prat Airport is approximately 15 km/9.3 miles away from the city center.
 However, the airport’s connection to the heart of Barcelona is more than satisfying.
-Hence, transferring from and to the city center is less of a hassle for travelers, whether they use public transportation means or they benefit from the airport’s private transfer options.
+Hence, transferring from and to the city center is less of a hassle for travelers, whether they use public transportation means or benefit from the airport’s private transfer options.

-How do I get from Barcelona Airport to the city centre?
+How do I get from Barcelona Airport to the city center?

-There are 4 ways to get from Barcelona airport to city center.
-The convenient airport taxis are available around the clock outside Barcelona airport terminals, while public buses and Aerobus frequently traverse the 15km-distance to the city of Barcelona.
-Additionally, trains and subways are also connecting the airport to the city center.
+There are 4 ways to get from Barcelona Airport to city center.
+The convenient airport taxis are available around the clock outside Barcelona airport terminals, while public buses and Aerobus frequently traverse the 15km/9.3-mile distance to the city of Barcelona.
+Additionally, trains and subways also connect the airport to the city center.
 Finally, many private transfer companies operate at El Prat Airport and offer reliable, fast, and comfortable travel services.